 Events and Guests

-Heads of Events Management - Till Schofer, Homerton & Fred Vincent, Clare
+Heads of Events Management - Oliver Yeates, St John's, and Till Schoefer, Homerton

 The HoEM is in charge of running the Society's events, by managing and encouraging stewards to work on events.
 The HoEM is a permanent invitee of Standing Committee, where they advise on the logistics of event running.